9 smart ways to learn Italian vocabulary efficiently and fast

 - You can buy a set of blank index cards or simply use the Apps Quizlet or Memrise that allows you to create your own set of flashcards.

 Are you into traveling or vegan cooking?
 Do you like climbing?
 Use #hashtags in Italian to find people managing a page about your passions on Instagram.
 The most famous pages are most likely to post every day… in Italian!

 Even on the busiest days, we take some time to scroll down through our IG feeds.

-Some examples about popular Italian IG pages about Italian cuisine:
+Some examples of popular Italian IG pages about Italian cuisine:

 8. I USE HANDWRITING

-According to neuroscientists, handwriting helps our brain to better retain chunks of information.
+According to neuroscientists, handwriting helps our brain to retain chunks of information better.
 Jotting down new words that you read here and there will help your brain to produce longer-lasting memories.
-In addition, handwriting can be a way to slow down the fast-paced lives.
+Besides, handwriting can be a way to slow down the fast-paced lives.
 No matter if you write on your Ipad or in your language journal, take the time to let the language soak in.

 9. BE AWARE OF YOUR LEARNING STYLE

 What kind of learner are you?
 When you meet someone new, do you remember her face or her name/voice?
 If the first one, there is a big chance you are a visual learner; if the letter, you are an auditory learner.
 Being one type of learner or another makes a difference when it comes to learning Italian vocabulary efficiently.

 Being a visual learner means you make the most out of your learning time by reading Italian articles or visualizing the language.
 Being an auditory learner means that you pick up new words by listening to podcasts or conversation.
 Use your time smartly.
 Don’t do what seems cool or easy.
 Do what is suitable for yourself.